 - Tandem cycling for people with visual impairments.

-Water Sports
+Adaptive Water Sports

-- Adaptive Sailing and Adaptive Kayaking.
+- Adaptive Sailing and Para canoe / adaptive kayaking.

-- Parasurfing and Adaptive Paddleboarding (SUP).
+- Parasurfing, adaptive surfing, and Adaptive Paddleboarding (SUP).

 How will Rideaway work?
-Technology serving inclusivity
+Technology for accessible sport

 Planned search features: